2 - Terrain Generator and Image Segmentation

 2.4 Show Topographic Lines

-- In the Visibility Tree, ensure the Topographic Annotation is selected to view the options in the Properties Pane below.
+- In the Visibility Tree, select the Topographic Annotation entity to access its properties in the Properties Pane below.

 - Go to the Properties Pane, change the Spacing to 100 and check Show Colors.